2026 Governance Conference

 Monday, March 2

-• Keynote presentation from AGRiP’s 2026 Resident, Juliet Funt, with strategies to boost operational efficiency with a member service mindset
+• Keynote presentation from AGRiP’s 2026 Resident, Juliet Funt, with strategies to boost operational efficiency while keeping a member service mindset (9 a.m.)

 Tuesday, March 3